Ramsey shines in relief to help Indiana beat Maryland 34-28

-COLLEGE PARK, Md.
-(AP) — Peyton Ramsey threw for 193 yards in a relief role and Stevie Scott ran for 108 yards and two touchdowns to help Indiana outlast Maryland 34-28 on Saturday.
+It may not matter, because Ramsey looked good behind center after a short period of adjustment.
+He got a field goal out of his first drive and threw a 26-yard touchdown pass to Nick Westbrook before halftime for a 24-21 lead.

+“I started off a little shakier than I would have liked to, but I knew the game plan, knew where the ball was supposed to go,” Ramsey said.
+“It was just getting that first drive out of my system, and then I felt good after that.”

-The Hoosiers (5-2, 2-2 Big Ten) amassed 520 yards, including 334 through the air against the worst pass defense in the conference.
+With Ramsey leading the way, the Hoosiers (5-2, 2-2 Big Ten) amassed 520 yards, including 334 through the air against the worst pass defense in the conference.
+Ramsey went 20 for 27 and ran for 46 yards.

+Stevie Scott took care of the ground game, grinding out 108 yards and two touchdowns.

 Javon Leake ran for a career-high 158 yards and two scores for Maryland (3-4, 1-3), which has lost four of five under first-year coach Michael Locksley.